BigIan1969/polari/chapter04.md

 - Betty bracelets is on duty tonight, be careful.

-- Let's go to the bungery and grab a drink.
+- Let's go to the bungery and grab a bevy.

 - She was wearing a bona drag for the party last night.